ks024/Django-Web-Framework/Module-3/Database Configuration.md

 - Created and managed models in Django effectively.
 - Interacted with the database using the QuerySet API.
-- Built and utilized forms with the form API.
+- Built and utilized

+ forms with the form API.

 - Managed users and permissions through the Django admin interface.
 - Configured MySQL for use in Django projects.

----

-**Additional Resources**
+## Additional Resources

 The following resources will be helpful as additional references in dealing with different concepts related to the topics you have covered in Database Configuration.

 - [Databases – Django Official Documentation](https://docs.djangoproject.com/en/4.1/ref/databases/)